-Through its signature research programs, RWJF has supported research on a wide variety of topics including housing, education, criminal justice, food and nutrition, paid leave and labor policies, health services and payment models, and COVID-19-related policies and interventions.
-RWJF prioritizes research on policies, systems, programs, or practices that have the potential to address the root causes of health disparities and improve population health and well-being.
+Through its signature research programs, RWJF has supported research that helps identify the root causes of health disparities and potential solutions to improve health, equity, and well-being.
+RWJF prioritizes research on policies, systems, programs, or practices that focus on a wide variety of topics including housing; education; family and community wealth; criminal justice; food and nutrition; paid leave and labor policies; health services and payment models; and interventions.
 As part of the HES4A grant, scholars will dedicate a portion of their time to a research project that reflects the spirit of one or more of these signature programs:

-- Evidence for Action (E4A) funds research that establishes evidence of causal relationships between interventions and population health and well-being outcomes.
-Interventions are defined broadly to include programs, policies, and practices, including those outside the domain of health care services or public health practice. - Policies for Action (P4A) funds research that builds the evidence base about how policies can improve health and well-being and decrease inequities in the United States.
-Policies refer to laws and regulations at the federal, state, and local levels, and private-sector practices that have implications for families and children, workplaces, neighborhood conditions, and community development. - Systems for Action (S4A) funds research to rigorously test new ways of connecting the nation's fragmented medical, social, and public health systems.
+- Evidence for Action (E4A) advances health and racial equity by supporting innovative, rigorous research on how programs, policies, and practices impact health and wellbeing. - Policies for Action (P4A) funds research that identifies policies, laws, and other public- and private-sector levers that can support RWJF's vision to build a Culture of Health and help achieve health and racial equity. - Systems for Action (S4A) funds research to rigorously test new ways of connecting the nation's fragmented medical, social, and public health systems.
 Studies test mechanisms of aligning delivery and financing systems across sectors with a focus on health equity.

-Applicants can learn more about each program's funding portfolio on their respective websites.
+Applicants can learn more about each signature program's funding portfolio on their respective websites.
 Examples of previously funded projects are meant to illustrate the types of research topics and approaches that align well with RWJF's emphasis on systems and policy impacts.
 However, they are not intended to be an exhaustive list of acceptable topics or approaches to building a Culture of Health-nor are they representative of the size and scope of projects meant to be conducted by HES4A scholars.
-Applicants are encouraged to propose research on other relevant and related topics and questions, as long as they present a strong rationale for how these topics relate to systems, policies, programs, or practices that have the potential to improve population health and/or equity.
+Applicants are encouraged to propose research on other relevant and related topics and questions.
+Proposed research should present a strong rationale for how they relate to systems, policies, programs, or practices that have the potential to improve population health and/or equity.

 Studies funded through this call for proposals will need to be completed within a two-year time frame.
-Research and evaluation methods and designs that are acceptable include, but are not limited to, natural experiments, implementation research, micro-simulation studies, randomized control trials, linkages and analyses of existing data sources, mixed-methods analyses, and qualitative research.
+Research approaches and evaluation methods and designs that are acceptable include, but are not limited to, natural experiments; implementation research; developmental studies; micro-simulation studies; impact studies; randomized control trials; linkages and analyses of existing data sources; mixed-methods analyses; and qualitative research.
 New sources of data can also be proposed and analyzed.
 Studies may be conducted as standalone projects or as part of larger existing studies or trials underway.
-Projects involving community-based participatory research (CBPR) approaches are welcome.
+Projects involving community-centered/engaged approaches are welcome.